Bispham, Blackpool: History

 In 1326 the spelling of the village was Byspham.
 Bispham and Poulton-le-Fylde were the two main populated centres in The Fylde in 1500, though the area was sparsely populated.

 It was in Bispham that the first mention of "Blackpool" appeared, found in the Register of Bispham Parish Church in 1602 with the christening record of a child born on 22 September to a couple who lived "on the bank of the Black Pool".
 In the 17th century The Fylde coast was divided into three parishes—Bispham, Poulton-le-Fylde and Lytham.
+The ancient parish of Bispham included two townships called Bispham with Norbreck and Layton with Warbreck.
+In 1851 the southern township of Layton with Warbreck, which included the nascent town of Blackpool within its boundaries, was made a Local Board of Health District, which was renamed Blackpool in 1868 and became a municipal borough in 1876.
+In 1866 the old parish of Bispham was split when the two townships of Bispham with Norbreck and Layton with Warbreck were made separate civil parishes.

-The parish of Bispham covered modern-day Blackpool and Thornton Cleveleys and comprised the townships of Bispham-with-Norbreck and Layton-cum-Warbreck.
-In 1877 a detached part of Little Carleton (then known as Horsemans Hill) was placed in Bispham, then in 1883 the area known as Bispham Hawes, which was at the south end of Layton, was detached from Bispham and added to Layton.
-The population of Bispham-with-Norbreck in 1901 was 985.
+In 1877 a detached part of Little Carleton (then known as Horsemans Hill) was placed in Bispham with Norbreck.
+In 1879 the area known as Bispham Hawes, which was at the south end of Blackpool, was absorbed into the borough.
+The parish boundary was adjusted to match the new borough boundary in 1883.
+The population of Bispham with Norbreck in 1901 was 985.
+In 1903 the parish of Bispham with Norbreck was made an urban district.
+The urban district was abolished in 1918 and the area was absorbed into Blackpool.

 Although the village centre used to be thatched with a number of pre-19th-century houses, it was redesigned in the 1960s; only two of the old houses remain.
 Much of the housing today is of the design style consistent with that of the 1930s to the 1950s.